 required is about 3 times the size of the pattern byte length.

 Increasing buffer-size will increase program search speed for

 large search files.
 All size arguments (-b -s -e) are read in decimal

 format, for example: '-s 1024' will start searching after 1kilobyte.

-Reported finds are 0-based offset.
+Reported matches are displayed as 0-based offset.

 Search for the text string "Tom" in myfile.exe.
 Text is case sensitive.